Launching a new dream is exhilarating… That is, until the fear sets in…

-Another common source of anxiety is knowing what steps to take next and in what direction.
+Another common source of anxiety is knowing which steps to take and when.
 The best way to squelch that fear is to connect with the One with the map.
 In Mark 1:32-38, We see Jesus go from a day of healing into a morning of prayer.
 Jesus relied on this prayer time to be refreshed by His Father and to remain mission-minded.

 The people closest to Him had their own agendas.
 They saw the response to His miracles and rising popularity as their ticket to leadership and political fame.
 But Jesus remained connected to His Father and focused on His mission.
 He had not come to be the King who would break the power of Rome and free the Jews.
 He came to be the Servant who would break the power of sin and free the world.